 As a manufacturer option, it is allowed to expand the 1 hour requirement.

 3.2.4.3.2.
-There shall not be an interval periodbetween consecutive test cycles unless there is a justified reason for testing purposes.
-In that case, the interval shall be less than 30 minutes and the interval duration shall be documented in the test report.
+There shall not be a break between consecutive test cycles unless there is a justified reason for testing purposes.
+In that case, the break shall be less than 30 minutes and the interval duration shall be documented in the test report.

 3.2.4.3.3.
 The requirements of paragraph 3.2.4.3.2. of Annex 8 shall apply to the Type 6 test.